 Get there early and spend some time with your client

 If a client is coming to your setup, then try to carve out a few minutes off your schedule to meet him in advance.
 This way the studio won’t be so awkward when you both step in for the shoot.
 Get the formalities out of the way and start connecting with your client.
 You can also ask your client questions about what he has in mind for the portrait.
-This way you will also get an idea where to start from.
+This way you will also get an idea of where to start from.
 Break the ice so that your client feels confident that he has come to the right place and believes that the portrait is going to be great.

 Talk to your client while you setup